chrisjackson-pellicle/hybpiper-nf/README.md

 ## Changelog

+*11 November 2025*

+- Bugfix: syntax 'optional true' changed to ', optional: true' in `hybpiper.nf` script.
+- Updated the `hybpiper-nf` script to version 1.1.1

 *30 April 2025*

 - Updated the HybPiper version in the Singularity container `hybpiper-paragone` to version 2.3.2, and updated the `hybpiper-nf` script to version 1.1.0.